oyranos-cms/oyranos-cms.github.io/wiki/Argyll_Chart_Definition_HOWTO.md

     -   All corners of diagram
     -   Fiducial marks
     -   All lines used in patch grid marks
+        -   When identifying which (of several) “ticks” to use, find one with a high value in the second column, and discard the ones with a low value
     -   Adjust the integer after the `XLIST` and `YLIST` tags to reflect the number of entries following in that section
 -   **`BOXES`** -- Add this section between the `REF_ROTATION` and the